AlekhyaPajjuri/ternary/README.md

 To create a compiler, jump tables can be added to existing BF implementations.
 One that creates Linux ELF files should be possible to accomplish in ~150 bytes of x86.

 ### Converter
 There is a Python script which can be used to convert existing BF code into Ternary.
+There is an *examples* folder in the project root.

 |         | left | right | dec | inc | bjmp | fjmp | out | in |
 |---------|------|-------|-----|-----|------|------|-----|----|